Uwais-Moosa/Uwais-Moosa/README.md

 ### **🚀 What I'm currently working on**

-I am currently working on building a ecommerce app, using ReactJs, Redux Toolkit, and Firebase.
-I already have a few landing pages and websites ready to be pushed on GitHub.
+I am currently working on my application for Founders and Coders.

 ### **🔧 Technologies & Tools**